 Do you care about security?

 If you care about security, you will want to pick a solution that allows protection.
-Protection of the video database and the video clips can play encrypted video clips without first decrypting them.
+Protection of the database and perhaps the video clips.
+Can you play encrypted video clips without first decrypting them?
 Even if not all your videos need to be protected, it might be good to have that option for videos you do not want to spread outside your company.

 Different databases support different types of metadata.
 It is most likely you need it to support custom data for your company.
 Does the solution support custom data to be stored with the video, is it easy to add? can you search on the custom data?